icon-project/icon-service/docs/dapp_guide-en.md

     @interface
     def transfer(self, addr_to: Address, value: int) -> bool: pass
 ```
-If other Score has the function that has the same signature as defined here with `@interface` decorator,
+If other SCORE has the function that has the same signature as defined here with `@interface` decorator,
 then that function can be invoked via InterfaceScore class object.
 Like `@eventlog` decorator, it is recommended to declare a function without implementation body.
 If there is a function body, it will be simply ignored.